nayuki/MamIRC/doc/connector.markdown

    0. "disconnect"; if this event exists then it must come after "connect".
    0. "closed"; if this event exists then it must come after "connect", and after "disconnect" (if any).

-* Note that not necessarily every connection in the database will have a "closed" event, because the Connector could crash before the connection is cleanly closed and logged.
+* Note that not necessarily every connection in the database will have a "closed" event, because the Connector could abruptly terminate before the connection is cleanly closed and logged.
 Also, no event can have a higher sequence number than a "closed" event, since it makes no sense to send or receive data after a connection is closed.

 * If `type` is 1 or 2, then `data` is the payload line (respectively) received from or sent to the remote host over the outbound socket connection. `data` is zero or more bytes long, and must not contain '\0', '\n', or '\r'.
 The string is not necessarily UTF-8, since it's allowable for the IRC protocol to use other character encodings such as ISO 8859-1, Shift JIS, EUC, etc. The Connector faithfully preserves the raw bytes from the stream (without interpreting it as UTF-8) and lets the Processor decide how to handle the character encoding of the text.